materiaraiding/materiaraiding-old/ucob.md

 {: .no_toc }

 {: .everyone }
 > Look out for {% glossary Twister %} cast, you will need to be moving when it finishes otherwise you will die and kill anyone near you.
-Start moving at 90% and spread out to make sure you have somewhere safe to run.
+Start moving at 90% of the castbar and spread out to make sure you have somewhere safe to run.
 >
-> {% glossary Fireball %} will target a player with a party stack, Generate more LB by having one player stay out of the first {% glossary Fireball %} stack at the start of this phase.
+> {% glossary Fireball %} will target a player with a party stack.
+Generate more LB by having one player stay out of the first {% glossary Fireball %} stack at the start of this phase.

 {: .tanks }
 > {% glossary Death Sentence %} is a forced tank swap.
-Communicate an order with your Co-tank.
+Communicate an order with your cotank - ideally, OT should have aggro at the end of this phase, in preparation for the beginning of **Phase 2: Nael**.
 >
-> Your role is to position the boss in a way to drop a {% glossary Neurolink %} on each of the 1,2,3 markers in order.
+> Your role is to position the boss in a way to drop a {% glossary Neurolink %} on Waymarks 1 -> 2 -> 3 markers in order.
 This will happen when the boss hits 74%, 44% and 0%.
 You should be on the outside of the boss towards the wall unless moving in to stack with party for other mechanics.
 >
 > <img src="./assets/images/ucobmarkers.png" alt="UCOB Markers" style="height: 300px">

 {: .damage }
-> You will have two roles in this phase, firstly **Ranged** will need to bait {% glossary Liquid Hell %} by being the furthest player from the boss through the phase.
-Assign a **Primary Baiter** and **Backup Baiter**.
+> You will have two roles in this phase.
+Firstly **Ranged** will need to bait {% glossary Liquid Hell %} by being the furthest player from the boss through the phase.
+Assign a **Primary Baiter** (generally D3) and **Backup Baiter** (generally D4).
 >
-> All DPS can get targetted by {% glossary Hatch %} orbs, run to a {% glossary Neurolink %} and make sure you are in the {% glossary Neurolink %} when the {% glossary Hatch %} orb reaches you.
+> All DPS can be targetted by {% glossary Hatch %} orbs, indicated by the **Generate** castbar, run to a {% glossary Neurolink %} and make sure you are in the {% glossary Neurolink %} when the {% glossary Hatch %} orb reaches you.
 >
-> If you are **Primary Baiter** and you get hatch, make sure the other baiter is aware they need to take {% glossary Liquid Hell %}.
+> If you are **Primary Baiter** and you get {% glossary Hatch %}, the **Backup Baiter** must resolve {% glossary Liquid Hell %} in that instance.

 {: .healers }
 > Just stay outta the way lol.